 2. Provide all information requested, including your Social Security number.

-By law, the credit reporting agencies must lift the freeze within three business days, provided you have given your proper identification, PIN, and a fee, if applicable.
+By law, the credit reporting agencies must lift the freeze within three business days, provided you have given your proper identification and a PIN.

 Keep in mind